chiragsuthar619/AndroidGiphyAssignment/README.md

 # Android Assignment sample App

-This repository contains a detailed GIF search engine sample app, you gain free access to our ever-growing content library of GIFs and Stickers, plus brand new features like animated Emoji and Text
+This repository contains a user interface to allow a user to search for videos by keyword, you gain free access to our ever-growing content library of GIFs and Stickers, plus brand new features like animated Emoji and Text

 # The app has following packages: